NVIDIA/spark-rapids-jni/src/main/cpp/faultinj/README.md

 It is especially important when CUDA is embedded in a higher-level fault-tolerant framework to ensure that CUDA failures are handled correctly in that
-- fatal errors leaving a GPU in unusable state are detected and such GPUs are prevented from executing retries for a failed computation
+- Fatal errors leaving a GPU in unusable state are detected and such GPUs are prevented from executing retries for a failed computation
-- non-fatal errors are retried without losing valuable compute resources
+- Non-fatal errors are retried without losing valuable compute resources
-- error handling logic does not cause deadlocks and other sort of unresponsiveness.
+- Error handling logic does not cause deadlocks and other sort of unresponsiveness.

 This tool allows creating test scenarios and triggering CUDA errors at will with some degree of configurability to determine whether an individual CUDA process